Masaaki-75/meditok/README.md

 We sincerely thank the communities behind these works for making the resources available and inspiring further research in the field.

+## 🚀 Notes
+If you build something exciting or encounter any issues when using our model, please feel free to open an issue, submit a pull request, or contact us with feedback.
+Your contributions and insights are highly valued!

 ## 📖 Citation
 If you find MedITok useful for your research and applications, please kindly cite our work:
 ```